HosseinBeygiNasrabadi/Creep_Literature_Knowledge_Graph/docs/pipeline.md

    → harvested into MatWerk-KG
 ```

 Metadata is currently extracted from publications manually into a structured spreadsheet template.
-The **LLM4CreepLitKG** component (under development) will automate this extraction step; its output will always be validated by a human against the same spreadsheet template before entering the pipeline, so the downstream steps are identical for both extraction routes.
+The **LLM4CreepLitKG** component will automate this extraction step; its output will always be validated by a human against the same spreadsheet template before entering the pipeline, so the downstream steps are identical for both extraction routes.

 ## The four-step `map.sh` pipeline